 STEM Not the Only Industry Suffering the Gender Equality Challenge

-In a recent Harvard Business Review article entitled Tackling the Underrepresentation of Women in Media we learn that the creative industries, particularly those with on-camera roles, are still primarily led by men.
+In a recent Harvard Business Review article called Tackling the Underrepresentation of Women in Media, we learn that the creative industries, particularly those with on-camera roles, are still primarily led by men.

 In the article, the first step to making a significant change in the current situation is by taking action.

 Bystanders observe a wrong but tend to be relatively unlikely to address it because they question whether they are the right person to act, whether it is the right time, or whether someone else will step up.
 Those who confront, on the other hand, act on the wrongs they see.

 Which Are You: a Bystander or a Confronter?